 One of the easiest ways to find out if a property is an annexed property is to look online.

-Many countries provide this on their county website if you simply search the address in question.
+Many counties provide this on their county website if you simply search the address in question.

 You don’t want to end up with double charges!